gemforce-team/BezelModLoader/README.md

 You can even do it on the fly, just press `Ctrl+Alt+Shift+Home` to reload all mods. **This is a development feature, it shouldn't crash but to be sure just restart the game if you add new mods.**

-## Uninstalling Bezel
+# Uninstalling Bezel
-There are two ways to restore your original .swf
-1) Delete "GemCraft Frostborn Wrath.swf" and rename "GemCraft Frostborn Wrath Backup.swf" to "GemCraft Frostborn Wrath.swf"
-2) Run steam's "Verify integrity of game files" and it'll be redownloaded.
+Run steam's "Verify integrity of game files".

-This will not remove any files, only restore the game's swf to baseline.
+This will not remove any files, only restore the game's .exe to baseline.

 # Releases